lxdinh/UWB_Luggage/README.md

 **IEEE Fall 2024 Quarterly Project** · Oct–Dec 2024

 This repository is a focused code portfolio of the embedded-systems work: sensor fusion, closed-loop motor control, and the BLE IoT protocol.
-It runs on an ESP32 and ships with a **hardware-free bring-up mode** (a synthetic UWB source) so the full pipeline can be demonstrated on a bare board — no UWB tag or motors required.

 ## Architecture